 Each summer's programme includes a combination of popular and critically-acclaimed international films that draw large audiences, carefully paired with local and Canadian short and feature films.
 This allows us to showcase excellent Canadian artworks, and give independent filmmakers large and welcoming audiences.
 Note that this organization pays screening fees to all films selected.

-In preparation for Summer 2022, TOPS is holding an open call for submissions from Canadian filmmakers through January 21, 2022.
+In preparation for Summer 2023, TOPS is holding an open call for submissions from Canadian filmmakers through January 13, 2023 (regular deadline).
 Please note that this call is geared to selections for all TOPS summer series in outdoor venues within Toronto.

 • Submissions MUST BE CANADIAN FILMS by independent filmmakers.
 Films from other countries will not be considered.